-The Parties agree on the possibility to amend the list of geographical indications to be protected in Annex II in accordance with Article [X].10 (3).
-New geographical indications shall be added after having completed the opposition procedure and after having examined the geographical indications as referred to in Articles [X].2(3) or [X].2(4) to the satisfaction of both Parties.
+The Parties agree on the possibility to amend the list of geographical indications to be protected in Annex [XX]-C in accordance with the procedure set out in Article X.69 (Institutional Provisions).
+New geographical indications shall be added following the completion of the opposition procedure and their examination as referred to in paragraphs 3 or 4 of Article X.31 (Procedures).

-Scope of protection of geographical indications
+Protection of Geographical Indications

+[Purpose of the Article: setting of high protection level.
+Treatment of GIs that lost protection in country of origin and person's names]
-- 1. The geographical indications listed in Annex II, as well as those added pursuant to Article X.3, shall be protected against: - (a) any direct or indirect commercial use of a protected name:

-- for comparable products not compliant with the product specification of the protected name, or

-- in so far as such use exploits the reputation of a geographical indication;

-(b) any misuse, imitation or evocation, even if the true origin of the product is indicated or if the protected name is translated or accompanied by an expression such as 'style', 'type', 'method', 'as produced in', 'imitation', 'flavour', 'like' or similar, including when those products are used as an ingredient;

-(c) any other false or misleading indication as to the provenance, origin, nature or essential qualities of the product, on the inner or outer packaging, advertising material or documents relating to the product concerned, and the packing of the product in a container liable to convey a false impression as to its origin, including when those products are used as an ingredient;

-(d) any other practice liable to mislead the consumer as to the true origin of the product.
+- 1. The geographical indications listed in Annex [XX]-C shall be protected against: - (a) any direct or indirect commercial use of a protected name: - (i) for comparable products not compliant with the product specification of the protected name, or - (ii) in so far as such use exploits the reputation of a geographical indication; - (b) any misuse, imitation or evocation, even if the true origin of the product is indicated or if the protected name is translated, transcribed, transliterated or accompanied by an expression such as "style", "type", "method", "as produced in", "imitation", "flavour", "like" or similar, including when those products are used as an ingredient; - (c) any other false or misleading indication as to the origin, nature or essential qualities of the product, on the inner or outer packaging, advertising material or documents relating to the product concerned, and the packing of the product in a container liable to convey a false impression as to its origin, including when those products are used as an ingredient; - (d) any other practice liable to mislead the consumer as to the true origin of the product. - 2.
+Geographical indications listed in Annex [XX]-C shall not become generic in the territories of the Parties.

-- 2. Protected geographical indications shall not become generic in the territories of the Parties. - 3.
-Nothing in this Article shall oblige a Party to protect a geographical indication of the other Party which is not or ceases to be protected in the territory of the originating Party.
-The Parties shall notify each other if a geographical indication ceases to be protected in the territory of the Party concerned.
-Such notification shall take place in accordance with procedures laid down in Article X.10(3). - 4.
+- 3. Nothing in this Agreement shall oblige a Party to protect a geographical indication of the other Party which is not, or ceases to be protected in the territory of origin.
+Each Party shall notify the other Party if a geographical indication ceases to be protected in the territory of that Party of origin.
+Such notification shall take place in accordance with procedures laid down in Article X.69 (Institutional Provisions). - 4.
 Nothing in this Agreement shall prejudice the right of any person to use, in the course of trade, that person's name of that person's predecessor in business, except where such name is used in such a manner to mislead the public.

-Right of use of geographical indications
+Right of Use of Geographical Indications